THOMASELOVE/431-classes-2026/class02/README.md

 ## Announcements

-1. **Helping me out** If you find a typo or other error in any of our materials, email me, and I'll award you some bonus credit if you're the first to let me know.
-2. After we get rolling, if you're going to miss **three or more consecutive** classes, or if you're going to leave a class **early** then let me know that via email.
-Watch the recordings and make sure you catch up as soon as possible if you miss class.
-3. **Using R and RStudio** We'll be demonstrating the use of R and RStudio in more detail starting with class 3, so please get the [software](https://thomaselove.github.io/431-2026/software.html) set up this weekend if you haven't already.
-4. **Getting into the Robbins building** If your ID doesn't let you into the building, please contact Kim Krajcovic at kxk917 at case dot edu in the Department of Population and Quantitative Health Sciences.
+1. **Getting into the Robbins building** If your ID doesn't let you into the building, please contact Kim Krajcovic at kxk917 at case dot edu in the Department of Population and Quantitative Health Sciences.
 She will need your student id number in order to enable your building access.
+2. You should now see the [Shared Drive](https://thomaselove.github.io/431-2026/google.html) for this class on Google Drive, so long as you're logged into Google via your CWRU account and are officially registered for the course.
+    - A roster of students will appear on the Shared Drive by class time.
+4. **Helping me out** If you find a typo or other error in any of our materials, email me, and I'll award you some bonus credit if you're the first to let me know.
+5. If you're going to miss **three or more consecutive** classes, or if you're going to leave a class **early** then let me know that via email.
+    - Watch the recordings and make sure you catch up as soon as possible if you miss class.
+6. **Using R and RStudio** We'll be demonstrating the use of R and RStudio in more detail starting with class 3, so please get the [software](https://thomaselove.github.io/431-2026/software.html) set up this weekend if you haven't already.
+    - **New Data posted and coming** I've added new files to the [431-data page](https://github.com/THOMASELOVE/431-data) since Class 1 (and more will appear later this week), so you may want to pull the data down again, if you've done it already.
-5. The Cleveland Chapter of the [American Statistical Association](https://www.amstat.org/membership/become-a-member) (ASA) will host its fall conference on Monday 2026-09-28 entitled "[Quick-thinking, Confident, Communicative, and Collaborative: Fundamentals of Applied Improvisation for (Bio)statisticians and Data Scientists](ASA_2026-09-28_flyer.pdf)" More details, including registration information, are available [on this flyer](ASA_2026-09-28_flyer.pdf).
+7. The Cleveland Chapter of the [American Statistical Association](https://www.amstat.org/membership/become-a-member) (ASA) will host its fall conference on Monday 2026-09-28 entitled "[Quick-thinking, Confident, Communicative, and Collaborative: Fundamentals of Applied Improvisation for (Bio)statisticians and Data Scientists](ASA_2026-09-28_flyer.pdf)" More details, including registration information, are available [on this flyer](ASA_2026-09-28_flyer.pdf).
 Student price for this half-day event is $10.

 ## Reading (before Class 03)